parrenin/IceChrono/README.md

 Anaconda can be downloaded here (use the python2 version):
 http://continuum.io/downloads

-IceChrono probably work on other scipy distributions, provided they contain the following python modules:
+IceChrono probably works on other scipy distributions, provided they contain the following python modules:
 - sys
 - os
 - time